isaacwashere/rails-react-userAuthApp/README.md

 #### Server/Ruby on Rails Backend

-1. Navigate to Terminal
+1. Navigate to Terminal:

 > open "auth_app-be" directory in your Terminal

-2. Start the server:
+2. Start the Rails server:

 > type rails s